Television in Finland: History

 Yleisradio acquired Tesvisio in 1964 and reorganized its assets into a second TV channel (now Yle TV2).
 Despite MTV's demands that the second channel be in their control, Yleisradio maintained ownership of the second channel but sold MTV more time on it.
 In 1986, a third channel Kolmoskanava was introduced as a joint venture between Yleisradio, MTV and Nokia.
 MTV gradually purchased Kolmoskanava into their ownership and in 1993, turned it into MTV3.
 Once MTV3 was introduced, MTV moved all of its programming there.

+Since 2021, around 75% of the Finnish population watch television content online via YouTube, Vimeo, and other, in addition to online TV broadcasting companies.